amanali1896/Amancoin-cryptocurrency/README.md

 18) Amancoin is just transferred and added to a new block.
 But the transfer is not yet final till the time it is mined.
     To mine the block, change the request type to "GET" and type http:127.0.0.1:5001/mine_block (refer demo folder image 16).

+19) Now when we have mined the block.
+But one thing to notice is that we have to update the blockchains in node 2 and node 3.
+    To update the blockchains in those nodes, type http://127.0.0.1:5002/replace_chain and http://127.0.0.1:5003/replace_chain in nodes 2 and 3 respectively (refer demo folder image 17 where I have shown the updated blockchain for node 2.
+    Node 3 works in a similar way.).